 Physical therapy will begin within 24 hours of your surgery.
 You may get out of bed on the day of your surgery (with help) if your anesthesia has worn off, if your vital signs are stable and if your pain is under control.

 Occupational therapy will begin within 24 hours of your surgery.
-The occupational therapist will review the activities of daily living after having a hip or knee replacement, such as dressing, toileting, bed transfers and chair transfers.
+The occupational therapist will review the activities of daily living after having back or neck surgery, such as dressing, toileting, bed transfers and chair transfers.
 He/she works very closely with the physical therapist.

 Joint replacement coach

 The friend or family member you have selected to be your joint replacement coach plays an important role in both your short- and long-term recovery.
-He/she will be involved with your physical therapy, occupational therapy and pain management.
-That person will continue to support you after you leave the hospital.
+This person will be involved with your physical therapy, occupational therapy and pain management, and will continue to support you after you leave the hospital.

-- Nurse Manager (NM) – manages nursing care and orthopedic unit
+- Nurse manager (NM) – manages nursing care and orthopaedic unit

-- Respiratory therapist – are specialist in airway management, mechanical ventilation and pulmonary hygiene.
-They evaluate and treat respiratory and cardiovascular problems, if needed.
-They are specialists in airway management, mechanical ventilation, and pulmonary hygiene.
+- Respiratory therapist – specialist in airway management, mechanical ventilation and pulmonary hygiene; they evaluate and treat respiratory and cardiovascular problems, if needed

 - Environmental services – provides housekeeping services